 Reason no. 3: Citizenship

 If you can get another passport, why not?
-Our kids automatically have 3 citizenships, but we decided why not give them a 4th one and get another citizenship for us.
-We started looking at which countries have the birth right which is pretty much almost entire Latin America, Tanzania, Canada and the US.
+Our kids automatically have 3 citizenships, but we decided why not give them the 4th one and get another citizenship for us.
+We started looking at which countries have the birthright which is pretty much almost entire Latin America, Tanzania, Canada and the US.

 We considered Canada, but that would be pretty pricy and would only give citizenship to a child.
-Technically a child could sponsor us when he becomes an adult (same rules apply to the US), but that didn’t seem very appealing.
+Technically a child could sponsor us when he becomes an adult (the same rules apply to the US), but that didn’t seem very appealing.

 Matt and I used to live in Mexico and have been debating buying a property for a while.
 However, it’s very difficult to get a property if you’re not Mexican as you technically cannot really own property – you can buy it but it’s more like leasing it.

-Plus, both parents and siblings can become citizens after just 2 years of having a residency and there’s no requirement of staying a certain amount of time in Mexico during your 2-year residency-to-citizenship route.
-It felt like a no brainer to us.
+Plus, both parents and siblings can become citizens after just 2 years of having a residency.
+It felt like a no-brainer to us.